 This impressive book has been a frequent companion as I made my own study of S.T.
 Gill.
 But the dating is flawed.
 The pivotal error was Appleyard and Radford's analysis of The Seasons and The Months.
 The dating made for a continuous biographical timeline with Sam Gill, from his arrival, hitting the ground painting.
 The dominant narrative has been that while his father and brother established the farm in the Upper Sturt Valley, the eldest son plied pencil, pen and brush in town.
 (There is some evidence that, instead, the father was in town and the brothers on the farm during the economic depression of the early 1840s.)

-Despite the dating error, The South Australian Years remains an exceptional reference.
+Despite the dating error, The South Australian Years remains an excellent reference.
 I admire Appleyard's attention to detail.
 The appendices and extensive cross-referencing demonstrate his analytical approach.
 I think he would have envied the online resources that 35 years later are available to me: high resolution images of artworks in state and national galleries and libraries; searchable digitised newspapers through NLA's Trove; and a bespoke research database.

 Art history took a wrong turn in 1986.
 Gill did not paint The Seasons and The Months around 1840-42 as has been held for the last 35 years.
 He painted the series in 1847.
 These watercolours show Gill not in antipodean naivity, but in artistic maturity and versatility.

-This historical revision has repercussions.
+This revision has flow-on effects.
 Appleyard and Radford used The Seasons and The Months as the reference point to date other paintings 1842-44.12 This argument now collapses and a sinkhole opens beneath Sam Gill's timeline.
 1840 to late 1844 again looks dark and empty.
 We can no longer assume that from the time Gill announced his artist's rooms in March 1840, he was on a steadily rising trajectory.
 After Gill's advertisement in March 1840, it was to be another eleven years before he would re-advertise.
 And references to him are elusive until a 29 October 1844 diary entry of John Howard Angas, brother of the artist George French Angas, notes "Out with Mr. Gill the artist who has come from town to take some sketches".13

 I'm still out with Mr. Gill.
 I'm not looking for a new smooth inclined path, but I am seeking to map the contours.
 So far 1840 to 1844 is looking sparse, though not empty.

 I think W.A.
 Bell is likely Wilson Alexander Bell (1893-1945).
 Schooled in Classics, Bell was a headmaster in Northern Ireland, at Sullivan Upper School from 1927 to 1931, then at Down High School from 1933, leaving 1932 as a gap in his career.15 He died in 1945.
-(John Roe too was from Ireland and died in Monkstown, Country Dublin in 1898.)
+(John Roe too was from Ireland and died in Monkstown, County Dublin in 1898.)